kiwi0fruit/ultimate-question/articles/theory-of-everything.md

 * As less axioms that govern evolution of the model as possible: **Occam's razor** (OR) plus extracting **necessary and sufficient** (NaS) system transition rules that still give OEE (it may even be some equivalence class property like turing-completeness).
 * In the model time is **discrete** and **countable infinite** (given by random events), there was the **first moment** of existence, space is **discrete** and **finite**.
 We can try starting thinking about it with a graph-like structure with individuals of NS as nodes - graph is the simplest space possible.
 * This raises question: What about quantum computers?
 Is bounded-error quantum polynomial time (BQP) class can be polynomially solved on machine with **discrete ontology**?
 And if yes what should this ontology be?
-* Also I guess some may argue for lack of random events and going Everett many world quantum mechanics (CM) interpretation way.
+* Also I guess some may argue for lack of random events and going Everett many world quantum mechanics (QM) interpretation way.
 Can model be viewed as a "superposition" of random events happened in different universes?
-If yes then we may get uncountable infinite space-time (btw: would superposition in CM preserve countable infinity for space-time?).
+If yes then we may get uncountable infinite space-time (btw: would superposition in QM preserve countable infinity for space-time?).